defaultxr/xr-abstractions/README.md

 `srush` - "snare rush" abstraction. might redo this to make it simpler.

 `stack` - a stack. you can push things onto the stack or pop them off of it.
-WIP.

 `taptempo` - tap or send bangs to get the tempo.